 - Rise Up.
 You will lift your body back up to the starting position by straightening your arms out.

 - Balance yourself with your shoulders over your hands.
 Lock your elbows.

 If you are not able to do a full dip skip the way up for now and only do the way down until you’re stronger.

-Tips on how to do the downward…
+Here are some tips on how to do the downward:

-- Grab the dip bars
+- Grab the dip bars.

 - Jump up and straighten your arms.